| .github/workflows | ||

 The paths can include variable expansion, which can be useful when combined with the

-environment variable.
+CARGO_MANIFEST_DIR environment variable.
 The macro causes the JavaScript module to be bundled

-and writes the output to a bundle directory.
+using esbuild and writes the output to a bundle directory.
 The output bundle path is then output

 from the macro.

-The bundles directory is either specified directly in the javascript!
+The bundles directory is either specified directly in the javascript! macro invocation after a

-symbol, or it is specified in a esbuild-bundle.json
+=> symbol, or it is specified in a esbuild-bundle.json configuration file.
+As with the script

-path, the bundle directory may also use environment variables such as CARGO_MANIFEST_DIR
+path, the bundle directory may also use environment variables such as CARGO_MANIFEST_DIR.

 Here's a simple example.
-Let's assume that we have a scripts/my-module.js
+Let's assume that we have a scripts/my-module.js file relative to the

 print out the bundled path.